Gross Domestic Product (GDP)

 GDP also does not measure whether the distribution of output is fair.
 More of the GDP is distributed to those with more money.
 However, more money does not necessarily go to those who work the hardest.
 Indeed, it often goes to those who work the least, since inheritance is generally taxed much less than working income.
-Tax laws are often skewed to favor the wealthy, since they can influence legislators with their money.
-In most countries, working income is taxed the most, while investment income and inheritance is taxed considerably less — both forms of income accrue mostly to the wealthy, and because of its lower taxation, allows the wealthy to increase their wealth even more.
+Tax laws are skewed to favor the wealthy, since they can influence legislators with their money.
+In most countries, working income is taxed the most, while investment income and inheritance is taxed considerably less — both forms of income accrue mostly to the wealthy, and with lower taxation, the wealthy increase their wealth even more.

-Even though GDP does not measure all output, it measures most of the most important output, thus allowing economists to assess the state of the economy, providing a solid foundation to predict its future course and to measure the results of public policies.
+Even though GDP does not measure all output, it still allows economists to assess the state of the economy, providing a solid foundation to predict its future course and to measure the results of public policies.